 The Gospel Coalition has an interview with Stuart Townend regarding the In Christ Alone controversy.

 Still wondering about penal substitutionary atonement?
-Here is Mark Driscoll to help you out:
+Here is theologian Sinclair Ferguson to help you out, in understanding why penal substitution is so important: